The European Network of Cultural Centres was founded in 1994 to promote dialogue and cooperation between social-oriented cultural centres in Europe.

-The ENCC operates under supervision of a Board
+The ENCC operates under the supervision of a Board

-The ENCC has been selected by the European Commission as one of the 22 networks representing the arts and the cultural sector in Europe for 2014-2017.
+We're supported by Creative Europe as one of the 36 networks representing the arts and the cultural sector in Europe.

-The ENCC's core values are cultural equality, interculturalism, democratisation and active citizenship through participation in cultural and artistic activities.
-The outcome of active participation in arts and culture on an individual level is personal development as well as development in society.
-Networking and exchanging knowledge and experiences on a European level support these values by enforcing organisations across borders - be they local, regional or national.
+The ENCC's core values are cultural equality, interculturalism, cultural democratisation and active citizenship through participation in cultural activities.
+We believe that active participation in arts and culture on an individual level brings personal but also societal development.

-- To strengthen the position and role of national networks of cultural centres and, where no such networks exist, stimulate their creation;
+- Strengthening the position and role of national networks of cultural centres and, in places where no such networks exist, stimulate their creation;

-- To build bridges between cultural centres and networks by facilitating mobility;
+- Building bridges between cultural centres and networks by facilitating mobility;

-- To facilitate communication between cultural centres on a Europe-wide level;
+- Facilitating communication between cultural centres on a Europe-wide level;

-- To undertake relevant research and data collection related to cultural centres, their audiences and public impact, in order to influence new models of practice;
+- Undertaking research and data collection related to cultural centres, their audiences and their impact, in order to influence new models of practice;

-- To stimulate intersectoral cooperation in the cultural field;
+- Stimulating inter-sectoral cooperation in the cultural field;

-- To stimulate informal learning and education processes by the recognition of the best practices and highlighting and disseminating relevant work in the cultural field;
+- Stimulating informal learning and education processes by the recognition of the best practices and highlighting and disseminating relevant work in the cultural field;

-- To cooperate with other European cultural networks to create greater synergy between such networks.
+- Cooperating with other European cultural networks to create greater synergy between such networks.